How to Sign a PDF on an iPhone or iPad Using Mobile Esignatures

 Apart from using Fill, there are other methods you can use to sign documents with your mobile device.
 You can use Apple’s built-in signing solution or an app from Adobe.
 Follow the short guides below to learn more.

-Sign documents on an iOS device with Adobe Acrobat Reader
+Sign a PDF on iPhone or iPad with Adobe Acrobat Reader

 1. Download the Adobe Acrobat Reader app for iOS on your device.